 The following is a list of public agencies and private organizations that offer informational services to landlords and/or tenants.
 It is provided solely for reference purposes and no endorsement is expressed or implied.
-Organizations interested in being included may contact the Department.
-The Department reserves the right to determine which organizations or agencies will be included.
+This list is not part of the Truth in Renting Statement and will be updated with each reprint.
+Organizations interested in being included may contact the Department at the address shown on the back cover of this booklet.
+The Department reserves the right to determine which organizations or agencies will be included in future reprints.